 - Every time you put on new bedding, flip the mattress to increase the longevity of the material

-With a little extra care around laundry time, your bamboo sheets will last for years.
+With a little extra care around laundry time, your sheets made from bamboo will last for years.

 Make sure to avoid harsh chemicals such as bleach to preserve your sheet’s color, flexibility, and softness.
 Also, an environmentally-friendly pre-soak or stain remover will remove tough spots.

 Overall, these steps may ensure your sheets remain soft clean on your bed for a comfortable sleep.